microsoft/pxt-arcade/docs/skillmap/shark/shark4b.md

 ► Click the **laser** sprite, then click the **Edit** button in the panel to the left.

 ► Draw something that your main character can throw at other sprites (or toggle to the **Gallery** to find something that has already been created).
 When you're happy with your projectile, click **Done**.

 ## Finale

 **Fantastic!**
 You've created a game of your very own!

 ---

 Don't forget to play your game to make sure you like the way everything looks.
-When you're happy, click **Finish** to head back to the skillmap where you can share your game with family and friends.
+When you're happy, click **Done** to head back to the skillmap where you can share your game with family and friends.